 is the President of the Institute of Professional Representatives before the European Patent Office, also known as epi.
 An analytical chemist by training, he holds a doctoral degree in Chemistry from the University of Liège, Belgium.
 He held several positions in large oil groups, retiring as head of a patent department, dealing with refining and petrochemistry.
 Since 1998, he has been lecturing at the Faculty of Sciences of the Catholic University of Louvain, Belgium.

 is Managing Partner and President of Italian law firm Bugnion spa, specialised in intellectual property, where she has worked since 1982.
 She is European, Italian and San Marino Trademark and Design Attorney.
-Righetti Pelosi has been President of AIPPI (International Association for the Protection of Intellectual Property) since 2018.
+Righetti Pelosi was President of AIPPI (International Association for the Protection of Intellectual Property) until 2020.

 is the Head of the Intellectual Property Division of the Business Development Agency of the Government of Monaco.
 Mr Santos has previously worked as a Legal Administrator for the Monegasque government.
 He holds a Postgraduate degree in Industrial Property from the Center for International Intellectual Property Studies (CEIPI).